A Note on the Minimum Number of Edges in Hypergraphs with Property O: Oriented 3 -graphs with Property O

 \paragraph{Second construction} The second example is a simple modification of the construction given in Section \ref{sec:UB}.
-Indeed, instead of using the vertices $e$ and $f$, we could have used $c$ and $d$ again: Simply replace $e$ by $d$ and $f$ by $c$.
-So we get an oriented $3$-graph $\mH_2$ with vertex set $V= \{ x,y,a,b,c,d \}$ and edge set
+Instead of using the vertices $e$ and $f$, we can use $c$ and $d$ again: Simply replace $e$ by $d$ and $f$ by $c$.
+So we get an oriented $3$-graph $\mH$ with vertex set $V= \{ x,y,a,b,c,d \}$ and edge set

-One can use the same proof to show that $\mH_2$ possesses Property O.
+One can use the same proof to show that $\mH$ possesses Property O.